voschezang/coding-handbook/intelligence/learning.md

 ## Overview

+There are two types of learning

+- Learning skills.
+Embodying knowledge.
+Appreciation and application.
+- Understanding.
+Obtaining knowledge.
+Theory.

+> Experiential learning does not require scientific experiments.

+Methods.
+There is a massive difference between living in a culture and studying a culture.

+- Children learn through exposure, practice and sharing experience. *What is it like to do this?*

+- Academics learn through study and deconstruction.
+Bias for optics. *What does the result look like.*

 Learning is as much unlearning as it is learning.

 - Add.
 Grow.
 Optimize further.
 - Subtract.
 Generalize.
 - Harmonize / synthesize.
 Use better (simpler) models.

+> Knowledge is both a vehicle and a cage.

 Knowledge is baggage.
 The more knowledge one has, the more difficult is to appreciate something that is not in line with that knowledge.